 In 2007, Heidi Reavis and her husband Steve Engel borrowed money on their apartment to produce a human rights documentary film, A Walk to Beautiful, about obstetric fistula to inform people about the affliction, its simple cure, and the free hospital in Addis Ababa, Ethiopia, where these women and girls can receive treatment and a new life.
 It has probably saved the lives of hundreds of thousands of young women and made countless other women’s lives worth living.

 A Walk to Beautiful was featured in over 35 international film festivals, was broadcast on national television, and was distributed publicly.
 The film received scores of coveted international awards, and Heidi was awarded an Emmy for the film’s “excellence in production of a film for a television documentary.”
 Heidi has gone on to co-executive produce (without compensation) numerous additional human rights documentaries and important public service announcements, most recently as an executive producer on the film, Missing in Brooks County, about the dramatically high rate of fatalities and missing persons in Mexican/U.S. border crossings.

-Heidi has also been chair of the WCC (Women Creating Change) formed in 1915 as the Women’s City Club of New York.
+Heidi has also been Chair of the Board of the WCC (Women Creating Change) formed in 1915 as the Women’s City Club of New York.
 It gave early impetus to the passage of the 19th Amendment giving women the right to vote in 1920.
 (My granddaughter, Hayden Lamson, who assisted with the interview, is entering Smith this year, from which Heidi and her mother graduated.)